ziap/wf-helper/readme.md

 ## Limitations

-Right now you can only use it to code simple UI elements like labels and buttons and textboxes but this library is still in development and I'll try to add recursive grouping to support complex elements and layouts.
+Right now you can only use it to code simple UI elements like labels, buttons, and textboxes but this library is still in development and I'll try to add recursive grouping to support complex elements and layouts.

 # License